elementary/website/README.md

 The New elementary.io
 ================

-A focussed, minimum viable product (hence MVP) for a website that accompanied the release of elementary OS Freya.
+A focused, minimum viable product (hence MVP) for a website that accompanied the release of elementary OS Freya.

 Project Organization
 ====================